michaelzick/buoy-finder/README.md

 - If you don't, I recommend the [NVM way](https://www.sitepoint.com/quick-tip-multiple-versions-node-nvm/).

-- Next, head over to the [GitHub repo](https://github.com/zickonezero/sl), click the Clone or download menu and choose SSH or HTTPS.
+- Next, head over to the [GitHub repo](https://github.com/zickonezero/sl), click the Clone or download menu, choose SSH or HTTPS and copy the link.

+- Then clone the repo locally and enter the new directory:

+`$ git clone [repo link you just copied]`

+`$ cd sl`

-- Once it's cloned locally, install the dependencies:
+- Now install the dependencies:

 `$ npm install --progress`